Bluesky

 Planning turned out to be very important

 As with any project with a lot of moving (or even static) parts, starting with an abstracted plan saves a lot of time wasted screwing up or making functional changes.
-I did this with a notepad and drawing squares in krita.
-Krita isn't required, of course, any paint program can work, though if you're a foss cultist like I am, krita is a good general use option, except, of course, for image editing.
+My planning was simple with pen and paper, followed by drawing a mockup with krita.
+Any paint program works, just pick your favorite.

 This site went through a dozen iterations before landing on a color scheme and layout I was happy with.